 Paws to consider:

-Are you able to do your work without distractions?
+Are you able to be still?

-Can you be quiet?
+Can you be patient?

-Can you be attentive?
+Can you be calm?

-Can you be single-minded?
+Can you be willing to wait?

 About Nugget: Nugget is a white furred Alaskan husky with one bent ear.
 She loves to pull with her sister, Poke.
-They were named after a gold-mining theme.
+They were named after a gold mining theme.
 She has run in the Alaskan interior, the Herbert Glacier and now the San Juan Mountains of Colorado.